sandeep-car/imap4/README.md

 # imap4
-Code to deal with IMAP4 messages gmail_munge.py logs into your gmail account and does some things :-) I used Python 3.9.5.
+Code to deal with IMAP4 messages.

+gmail_munge.py logs into your gmail account and does some things :-) I used Python 3.9.5.

 It takes two required arguments and one optional.
 The two required arguments are: \<user\> and \<numdays\>